mysticalranger/human-like-reply/README.md

     - Alternatively, adjust your VS Code Python interpreter path or `python.analysis.extraPaths` in `settings.json` if needed, though the `sys.path.insert` in `conftest.py` usually handles this for runtime.
 - **Rate Limits (429 Errors) from Mistral API**:
   - The `scripts/import_posts.py` and `app/demo.py` include retry logic with exponential backoff for 429 errors.
 If these persist, you might be exceeding your API plan's limits.
 Consider adding longer delays or processing fewer items in batch.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details (assuming you have one, if not, you can add a standard MIT License file).

 ## Acknowledgements